Our Leadership

 CALTC Second Vice-Chair

-CEO, PEI Nursing Home Association
+CEO, Nursing Home Association of Prince Edward Island

 Executive Director, Alberta Continuing Care Association